valencik/sequoia/README.md

 This is rather expected as we currently do not save the column names in tempView.
 With just relation resolution working can we do common join analysis?

-# Talk abstract
-SQL remains the ubiquitous tool of data reporting, analysis, and exploration.
-However, sharing context and common usage for datasets across teams is a manual and elective process, leading to poorly repeated patterns and bad habits.
-This talk will review a new system, written in Scala, which enables SQL query analysis such as finding commonly joined tables, tracking column lineage, and discovering unused columns.
-A primary focus of the effort is to increase data discovery among various data science teams.

 # Queries of interest

 This query works and demonstrates name resolution carrying from one namedQuery to another: